molpopgen/pecnv/test/README.md

 Please make sure that pecnv is installed on your system before running these tests.

+The output of each script is several gigabytes of data!

 ##run_test_data.sh

 This script performs CNV calling on two lanes of paired-end Illumina data from an inbred isofemale strain of _Drosophila yakuba_.
 The script is very simple, and does the following: